Credit Reporting Policy

 If you (and any other person or body) request a copy of this Credit Reporting Policy, Mortgage Express will take such steps as are reasonable in the circumstances to provide this policy in the requested form.

 Mortgage Express undertakes periodic reviews of its policies and procedures to ensure that the credit data held is managed appropriately.

 Mortgage Express reserves the right to amend or replace this Credit Reporting Policy at any time.
 You should review our current Credit Reporting Policy each time you provide us with credit data.

 While Mortgage Express has taken care to ensure that this Credit Reporting Policy is accurate and current, Mortgage Express makes no warranty as to its accuracy or currency and accepts no liability for any loss or damage suffered directly or indirectly by you as a result of your reliance on the content of this policy.

 If you believe that we have breached our obligations under the credit reporting provisions of Part IIIA of the Privacy Act or the CR Code, we encourage you to contact or lodge a complaint with Mortgage Express to discuss your concerns.
-To do so, please contact our Privacy Officer via the contact details below.
+To do so, please contact our General Manager via the contact details below.

 We will confirm receipt of your complaint within seven days along with the time frame we require to investigate your complaint and provide you with a response.
 We will endeavour to respond as quickly as possible, and will generally do so within 30 days of receiving your complaint.

-If the breach is considered to be serious, the Privacy Officer may escalate the complaint internally within Mortgage Express.
+If the breach is considered to be serious, the General Manager may escalate the complaint internally within Mortgage Express.